 - 1. Open a browser and enter the IP address or host name of the Axis device. - 2.
 Enter the username and password.
 If you access the device for the first time, you must set the root password.
-See Set a new password for the root account on page 5.
+See .

 Set a new password for the root account